sumn2u/learn-javascript/en/design-patterns/creational-patterns.md

 **Complex Object Creation**

 Factories are useful when the creation of objects is complex, involves multiple steps,  or requires certain conditions to be met.

-### 1.2.
-When should you use a factory

-* The object creation process is complex or requires different steps.
-* There are variations or configurations in object creation based on specific conditions.
-* You want to abstract the object creation logic from the client, allowing for future changes or improvements in the creation process.

 ### 1.3.
 Example